elvanja/jenkins-gitlab-hook-plugin/README.md

 ### Delete branch commits

-In case Gitlab is triggering the deletion of a branch, the plugin will skip processing entirely unless automatic branch projects creation is enabled.
+In case Gitlab is triggering the deletion of a branch, the plugin will skip processing entirely.
-In that case, it will find the Jenkins project for that branch and delete it.

 ### Hook data related